RikVN/Neural_DRS/README.md

 If you want to an ensemble during parsing, you will have to checkout the ensemble branch.
 Instructions on how to do that are [here](http://forum.opennmt.net/t/ensemble-decoding/115/11).
 Note that you have to specify ONMT_HOME in config/default_config.sh to the correct location of this branch.

-For evaluation and format checking we will use Counter and clf_referee.py:
+For evaluation and format checking we will use Counter and clf_referee.py from the [DRS_parsing respository](https://github.com/RikVN/DRS_parsing):

 ```
 cd ../